 You will be assigned to a UCSF health professional student (dentistry, medicine, nursing, pharmacy or physical therapy) and will meet them during the pre-course sessions on July 28 or July 30.

 - Where is the class held?

-The lectures and small group sessions for the course will be held at UCSF on Parnassus Avenue in San Francisco.
-All other meetings will also be on Parnassus Avenue.
+The lectures and small group sessions for the course will be held at UCSF at the Parnassus or Mission Bay campuses in San Francisco.
+All other meetings will also be at either of these campuses.

 - Where can I find out more about the content of the Designing Clinical Research course?